Stop the war

 Below is a comprehensive list of Kafka topics used within TBMQ, along with their respective descriptions.

-• tbmq.msg.all - for all published messages from MQTT clients, regardless of their type, to the broker.
+• tbmq.msg.all - topic to store all published messages to the broker from MQTT clients.

-• tbmq.msg.app. + ${client_id} - for messages the APPLICATION client should receive based on its subscriptions.
+• tbmq.msg.app. + ${client_id} - topic to store messages the APPLICATION client should receive based on its subscriptions.

-• tbmq.msg.persisted - for messages the DEVICE clients should receive based on their subscriptions.
+• tbmq.msg.persisted - topic to store messages the DEVICE persistent clients should receive based on their subscriptions.

-• tbmq.client.session.event.response. + ${service_id} - for responses to client session events of the previous topic sent to specific broker node where target client is connected.
+• tbmq.client.session.event.response. + ${service_id} - topic to store responses to events of the previous topic sent to specific broker node where target client is connected.

-• tbmq.client.disconnect. + ${service_id} - for force client disconnections (by admin request from UI/API or on sessions conflicts).
+• tbmq.client.disconnect. + ${service_id} - topic to store force client disconnection events (by admin request from UI/API or on sessions conflicts).

-• tbmq.msg.downlink.basic. + ${service_id} - to send messages from one Broker node to another to which the DEVICE subscriber is connected.
+• tbmq.msg.downlink.basic. + ${service_id} - topic used to send messages from one broker node to another to which the DEVICE subscriber is currently connected.

-• tbmq.msg.downlink.persisted. + ${service_id} - to send messages from one Broker node to another to which the DEVICE persistent subscriber is connected.
+• tbmq.msg.downlink.persisted. + ${service_id} - topic used to send messages from one broker node to another to which the DEVICE persistent subscriber is currently connected.

-• tbmq.sys.app.removed - for events to process removal of APPLICATION client topic.
+• tbmq.sys.app.removed - topic for events to process removal of APPLICATION client topic.
+Used when the client changes its type from APPLICATION to DEVICE.

-• tbmq.sys.historical.data - for historical data stats published from each broker in the cluster to calculate the total.
+• tbmq.sys.historical.data - topic for historical data statistics (e.g., number of incoming messages, outgoing messages, etc.) published from each broker node in the cluster to calculate the total values per cluster.

 PostgreSQL database

-TBMQ incorporates a PostgreSQL database to store various entities such as users, user credentials, MQTT client credentials, and published messages for DEVICES, among others.
+TBMQ uses a PostgreSQL database to store different entities such as users, user credentials, MQTT client credentials, statistics, WebSocket connections, WebSocket subscriptions, and others.

 Web UI